 Blue Jackets get 14th straight victory by beating Jets 5-3

-Columbus Blue Jackets' Brandon Saad scores on Winnipeg Jets goaltender Michael Hutchinson as Dustin Byfuglien and Mathieu Perreault defend during the first period of an NHL hockey game Thursday, Dec.
-29, 2016, in Winnipeg, Manitoba.
 Columbus Blue Jackets goaltender Sergei Bobrovsky makes a save against the Winnipeg Jets during the first period of an NHL hockey game Thursday, Dec.
+29, 2016, in Winnipeg, Manitoba. .
+Columbus Blue Jackets' Nick Foligno and Cam Atkinson celebrate Foligno's goal against the Winnipeg Jets during the first period of an NHL hockey game Thursday, Dec.
 29, 2016, in Winnipeg, Manitoba.

 Add your comments below